merkatorgis/docker4gis/docs/README.md

 creates the component's new version, as described [above](#base-component-versions).

+### New base components

+Should you aspire to create a whole new base component, then issue `dg base-component` in a clean repo to scaffold a basic draft.

 Everything below this line is "old", and in the process of being rewritten.

 ## Table of contents